mponce0/covid19.analytics/README.md

 ```

-Examples and tutorials are avaialble at,
+Examples and tutorials are available at,
 ```R

   Marcelo Ponce, Amit Sandhel (2020). covid19.analytics: An R Package